geoff604/google-tasks-bookmarklet/README.md

 the task via a calendar picker, and the title and notes can be edited before adding the task.

+## Latest News

+July 16th 2016:
+Originally I created google-tasks-bookmarklet which was based on Google Apps Script, but it seems like Google Apps Script is no longer supported.
+However it seems Google Apps Script is no longer supported (see the bug here: https://code.google.com/p/google-apps-script-issues/issues/detail?id=6133 ).

+So because of this, I created a version of the google-tasks-bookmarklet which is self hosted, using PHP.
+This new PHP-based version is available here: https://github.com/geoff604/google-tasks-bookmarklet-php

+If you still want to try the old Google Apps Script version, feel free to read on...

 ## How to Install

 If you don't want to modify this script, and just want to